tfeldmann/Arduino-Blinkenlight/README.md

 myLed.settings.on_ms = 250;
 myLed.settings.pause_ms = 2000;

-// `true` if the indicator is currently blinking, showing a pattern, flashing or pausing bool isOn();
+// `true` if the Blinkenlight is currently blinking, showing a pattern, flashing or pausing bool isOn();

 // You must call this in your loop!
-// Returns the current value of the indiciator (LOW / HIGH).
+// Returns the current value of the light (LOW / HIGH).
 // - You can ignore that if you want. int update();
 ```

-## My status indicator is controlled via CAN / I2C / SPI / ...
+## I have a status indicator controlled via CAN / I2C / SPI / ...
 What can I do?

 No problem!
 You have two options.

-- Use the generic `BaseIndicator` class from `<BaseIndicator.h>`.
+- Use the generic `BaseBlinker` class from `<BaseBlinker.h>`.
 The `.update()`-method
   returns a boolean whether the status is currently `HIGH` or `LOW`.
 You can then send
-  this value to your status indicator (see `examples/GenericBlink`).
+  this value to your status Blinkenlight (see `examples/GenericBlink`).
-  Use the `BaseFadeIndictor` class if you want fading effects.
+  Use the `BaseFader` class if you want fading effects.
 Here the `update` method
   returns an integer `0..255`.

-- Subclass the `BaseIndicator` class with custom logic.
-This is what `Indicator` does
+- Subclass the `BaseBlinker` class with custom logic.
+This is what `Blinkenlight` does
-  internally (see `src/Indicator.h`).
+  internally (see `src/Blinkenlight.h`).
 Have a look at the `SerialBlink` example!